Categories

 Princes Street Gardens and Scott Monument

 At the bottom of Edinburgh Castle you’ll find the Princes Street Gardens.
 The gardens separate the old town from the new town and are gorgeous.
 You’ll find an iconic Ross Fountain: a cast-iron structure that perfectly sits in front of the Edinburgh Castle in the background.
-The gardens also travel beside the Scott Monument.
-The gardens are free to visit year round!
+The gardens also travel beside the Scott Monument and are free to visit year round!

 Royal Mile

 The Royal Mile is a street in Edinburgh that runs from Edinburgh Castle to Holyrood Palace.
 It’s approximately 1 mile (or 1.6 km) long and is lined with restaurants, shops, pubs, hotels/hostels, and more.
 It’s an incredibly scenic road and you’ll probably find yourself walking on this street multiple times throughout your stay.
+Don’t just walk down the Royal Mile – peak into the closes and hidden/ underground spaces along the way!
+For example, Dunbars Close has a hidden garden!
 There are a few walking tours that explore the Royal Mile, like this private tour or a group tour.

 Pub Crawl